In loving memory of

 1950 - 2008

-With his departure, Quebec lost one of its greatest musical talent and I lost much more than a Friend, I lost a Brother.
+With his departure, Quebec lost one of its greatest talents and I lost a Friend and even more, I lost a Brother.

-I hope that, like me, you will keep in your mind for a long time the memory of this extraordinary man who has marked the life of so many people with his immense talent, his generosity, his humor, his endearing personality and his kindness.
+I hope that, like me, you will keep alive for a long time the memory of this extraordinary man who marked the lives of so many people with his immense talent, his generosity, his humor, his endearing personality and his kindness.